rynewell/Cisco/Root Guard/README.md

 # Note
 Use these at your own risk.
 I am not responsible for config losses or damage that may occur with the use of these scripts.
-Run the root_guard_discovery.py to find ports which are eligible for root guard configuration. root_guard_discovery.py discovers all ports in Designated Role in every VLAN & creates configuration file.
+Run the root_guard_discovery.py to find ports which are eligible for root guard configuration. root_guard_discovery.py discovers all ports in Designated Role in every VLAN & renders the configuration file using the jinja template.
 Script should create three (3) files (xx_interface_configs.txt, all_interfaces.csv, and interfaces.csv)

 root_guard_conf.py performs pre- deployment check, deploys the configuration file, performs post-deployment check
 Tip: Genie package in this script needs the hostname.
 The hostname is provided in the success message of the first script.